 You Need Legal Representation

 Your choice of law firm could be the most important choice you make during the entire case.
 There are four main mistakes that injury victims tend to make when selecting their legal counsel out of an abundance of alternatives: (i) choosing an inexperienced Largo personal injury lawyer or firm; (ii) choosing a sole practitioner with limited time and resources; (iii) choosing a lawyer or firm that does not focus on personal injury law; and (iv) choosing a large mega-firm that will likely assign the case to an inexperienced associate with only minimal supervision.

-At Abrahamson & Uiterwyk, our ten lawyers and 40 support staff practice personal injury law and only personal injury law – all of our clients are personal injury victims seeking compensation.
+At Abrahamson & Uiterwyk, our personal injury lawyers and 40 support staff practice personal injury law and only personal injury law – all of our clients are personal injury victims seeking compensation.
 With over 100 years of combined practice experience and 20,000 previous personal injury cases to draw on, there is little that can happen that we haven’t seen many times before.
 In addition to our long history of negotiating settlements, our trial attorneys are so good that we frequently rent them out to other firms who outsource excellent trial lawyers for difficult litigation.

 Some of Our Areas of Practice